Emitting greenhouse gases in WA? Here’s who will need to pay up to pollute

 Private, state-regulated utilities like PSE blow the University of Washington’s emissions out of the water, but unlike the school, PSE doesn’t have to pay into the state’s carbon-pricing program for another three years.

-Another top climate-polluter was Nippon Dynawave, a Weyerhaeuser company that produces bleached paperboard to make cartons and cups for milk, juice, coffee and sake in a mill on the shores of the Columbia River in Longview.
+Another top climate-polluter was Nippon Dynawave, a company that produces bleached paperboard to make cartons and cups for milk, juice, coffee and sake in a mill on the shores of the Columbia River in Longview.
 Its emissions topped 1.7 million metric tons in 2021.
 But it, too, won’t have to pay right away.

 While the program was being envisioned under the state’s 2021 Climate Commitment Act, the company and other pulp and paper mill trade associations were among those who lobbied for free allowances.
 They feared jobs and business could leak to other states.

-Note: CORRECTION: An earlier version of this story misstated Nippon Dynawave’s parent company.